chmlee/ream-doc-v2/docs/Language/Git-Integration.md

 ```
 ![Git-3](./img/Git-3.svg)

-Note that neither Alice nor Bob is able to see the changes commit in the other branch.
+Note that neither Alice nor Bob is able to see the changes committed in the other branch.

-To update the `master` branch, Alice and Bob has to request the changes to be pulled to the `master` branch.
+To update the `master` branch, Alice and Bob have to request the changes to be pulled to the `master` branch.
 Such requests are called *pull requests*.

 The `master` branch first merges the changes committed in `bob`.